zhgabor/django-jqaf/README.md

     captchaField: '#div_id_captcha',
     // the holder for the google captcha ... used for error message

+    processErrors: null,
+    // define as a function(form, response){} to use this instead default function

     removeErrors: function(form, instance){
     // error remover before submit